-- Processing of personal data on victims of a criminal offence, witnesses or other persons who can provide information on criminal offences, or on persons under the age of 1885 shall be prohibited unless shall be allowed if it is strictly necessary for preventing or combating crime that falls under Europol's objectives. - 2.86 Processing of personal data, by automated or other means, revealing on racial or ethnic origin, political opinions, religion or beliefs, trade-union membership and of data concerning health or sex life shall be prohibited, unless it is strictly necessary for preventing or combating crime that falls under Europol's objectives and if those data supplement other personal data already processed by Europol.
-The selection of a particular group of persons solely on the basis of such personal data shall be prohibited.
+- Processing of personal data on victims of a criminal offence, witnesses or other persons who can provide information on criminal offences, or on persons under the age of 18 shall be prohibited unlessshall be allowed if it is strictly necessary and proportionate for preventing or combating crime that falls under Europol's objectives. - 2.
+Processing of personal data, by automated or other means, revealing on racial or ethnic origin, political opinions, religionus or philosophical beliefs, trade-union membership and of genetic data or data concerning health or sex life shall be prohibited, unless when it is strictly necessary and proportionate for preventing or combating crime that falls under Europol's objectives and if those data supplement other personal data already processed by Europol.
+The selection of a particular group of persons solely on the basis of such personal data shall be prohibited. - Only Europol shall have direct access to personal data referred to in paragraphs 1 and 2.
+The Executive Director shall duly authorise a limited number of officials who would have such access, if this is necessary for the performance of their tasks. - 4.
+No decision by a competent authority which produces adverse legal effects concerning a data subject shall be based solely on automated processing of data referred to in paragraph 2, unless the decision is expressly authorised pursuant to national or Union legislation or, if necessary, by the European Data Protection Supervisor. - 5.
+Personal data referred to in paragraphs 1 and 2 shall not be transmitted to Member States, Union bodies, third countries or international organisations unless strictly necessary and proportionate in individual cases concerning crime that falls under Europol's objectives andin accordance with Chapter VI.